Frequently Asked Questions

 A review committee made up of OHSU researchers, practitioners and community members will review proposals.
-Members of the Community Partnership Program steering committee or advisory committee who have expertise specific to the proposal, or knowledge of the organization, may be asked to participate in the review.
+Members of the Community Partnership Program Steering Committee who have expertise specific to the proposal, or knowledge of the organization, may be asked to participate in the review.

 How are the proposals reviewed?